JetBrains/teamcity-documentation/topics/kotlin-dsl.md

     ```

 Each context parameter is expected to have a value, either the default one, set in the DSL, or a project-specific one, set in the UI.
 When you create a project from DSL or update the project versioned settings, TeamCity detects all context parameters with missing values and prompts you to set them.

-Note that using context parameters makes the project read-only in the UI (see [TW-63565](https://youtrack.jetbrains.com/issue/TW-63565) for the details).

 ### Patches